-If you are considering withdrawal, please consult with the Director of US Financial Aid as soon as possible.
+If you are considering withdrawal, please consult with the US Financial Aid Director as soon as possible.
 The rules in this area are very complex.

 A "withdrawal" refers to a student's intention to completely terminate studies at an institution with no expectation of return.
 Students, who subsequently decide to return to their studies, must re-apply for admission through the UTS International.